Miroka96/mmproteo/README.md

 (`pip install -e mmproteo`).
 Furthermore, pytest is required.
 To directly install all packages required for development and extended usage of this project, run `pip install -r requirements.txt` in the root of this project.

-Finally, to run the tests `cd` into the test directory (`mmproteo/test`) and run there `pytest`.
+Finally, to run the tests `cd` into the test directory (`tests`) and run `pytest` there.
 Unfortunately, depending on your Internet connection and CPU speed, some tests might take several minutes, because I don't know of a really nice way of testing a downloader/converter without downloading/converting stuff.
+Furthermore, some tests currently require `docker` being available and usable to run raw-file conversions.

 Good Luck!